github/training-kit/paths/windows/01c-crlf.md

   Every time you press return on your keyboard you're actually inserting an invisible character called a line ending.
 Historically, different operating systems have handled line endings differently.

   When you view changes in a file, Git handles line endings in its own way.
-Since you're collaborating on projects with Git and GitHub, Git might produce unexpected results if, for example, you're working on a Windows machine, and your collaborator has made a change in OS X.
+Since you're collaborating on projects with Git and GitHub, Git might produce unexpected results if, for example, you're working on a Windows machine, and your collaborator has made a change in macOS.

   For more information about autocrlf, see the [GitHub Help documentation](https://help.github.com/articles/dealing-with-line-endings/).
 ---